TrustTheVote-Project/VTP-web-client/docs/DesignNotes.md

 Common buttons/actions/UI:

-- there is a 'de-select all' button somewhere in the lower left portion of the page
+- there is a __de-select all__ button somewhere in the lower left portion of the page
-- there is a 'continue' button somewhere in the lower right portion of the page
+- there is a __continue__ button somewhere in the lower right portion of the page
   - if the continue button is activated and there is an undervote situation, a warning window appears that allows the user to go to the next contest or stay with the current contest
-- across the top is a horizontal progress bar divided in equals sections by contest
+- across the top is a horizontal progress bar divided into equal width sections by contest
   - each contest is clickable and takes the user to that contest
+    - if there is an undervote in the current contest, a proceed-able warning window appears
-  - completed contests are solid bright green, undervote contests are solid somewhat dimm yellow, and no-vote contests are red outlined boxes
+  - in the completion bar, completed contests are solid bright green, undervote contests are solid somewhat dimm yellow, and no-vote or undervote contests that are to the left of any green or yellow contest are red outlined boxes.
-- immediately below the progress bar in the left corner is a 'previous contest' button
+- immediately below the progress bar in the left corner is a __previous contest__ button
-- immediately below the progress bar in the right corner is a next contest' button
+- immediately below the progress bar in the right corner is a __next contest__ button
-  - when the last contest in focus, the upper right button says 'checkout'
+  - when the last contest in focus, the upper right button says __checkout__
-- when the checkout box is clicked, all the contests are displayed with only two buttons: go-back and this-is-my-vote
+- when the __checkout__ box is clicked, all the contests are displayed with only two buttons: __go-back__ and __this-is-my-vote__
-  - go-back goes to the previous page with the checkout box in the upper right
+  - __go-back__ goes to the previous page with the checkout box in the upper right
-  - this-is-my-vote submits the ballot
+  - __this-is-my-vote__ submits the ballot

 Note that the backend python server side will re-validate the incoming ballot CVR.
-The this-is-my-vote entrypoint can return various errors to the user:
+The __this-is-my-vote__ entrypoint can return various errors to the user:

 - a non compliant contest selection was found
 - there was a problem on the server side